It’s joyous and yet, at times, painful to grow up a black female child in “America” Deborah Roberts

 “It meant nothing to them, but it was everything to me,” she said.
 “I did not know what an artist was.
 I just knew that I wanted to do this.”

 Intricately composed collages, Deborah Roberts articulates a pictorial images

 of African American girlhood that emphasizes the changeable nature of identity and its potential to both empower and oppress.
 The Austin-based artist uses photographs, magazine clippings, and images from the internet to emphasize the implications of societal pressures and privilege that dominate popular media.
 Roberts’ style of collage suggests bodily fragmentation, but the composite figures at the forefront of her world also exude imagination and uncanny vitality.
 Roberts presents an exploded view of beauty that makes room for excluded and marginalized narratives while fighting generalized and discriminatory perceptions of black female experiences.
 Asked what she hoped for viewers to take away, Roberts said, “When you look at my work, you have to look at every part of the face and make something out of those fragments.
 That’s one of the gifts of the work—to see people differently, and not just as one being.
 Blackness is global.”

-The West Harlem Art Fund (WHAF) is a twenty-three-year old, public art and new media organization.
+The West Harlem Art Fund (WHAF) is a twenty-five year old, public art and new media organization.
 Like explorers from the past, who searched for new lands and people, WHAF offers opportunities for artists and creative professionals throughout NYC and beyond wishing to showcase and share their talent.
 The West Harlem Art Fund presents art and culture in open and public spaces to add aesthetic interest; promote historical and cultural heritage; and support community involvement in local development.
 Our heritage symbol Afuntummireku-denkyemmtreku: is the double crocodile from West Africa Ghana which means unity in diversity.

 View all posts by WHAF